National Art Gallery in Ottawa : Things to Know

 After having an energetic and wholesome day at the gallery, the national gallery provides some amenities and services to make the trip complete and fruitful.
 Some of these are –

 • Gift Shop – Nothing is better than getting your loved ones a gift from this memorable trip.
-The national gallery gift features a wide range of art-related merchandise, including books, prints, jewelry, and unique gifts.
+The national gallery gift features a wide range of art-related merchandise, including books, prints, jewellery, and unique gifts.

 • Events and Programs – There is always some event or program at the national gallery programmed to entertain particular visitors.
 It organizes lectures, workshops, and educational programs for different age groups and interests.